 COLLABORATING WITH NATURE

 The Water Centre challenges conventional wisdom and assumptions, allowing for energy modelling and simulation to guide the direction of the building elements and systems.
-Through our integrated design process, we arrived at a narrow floor plate to optimize daylight in all work spaces, creating a healthy and dynamic workplace and offering a beautiful gathering area in the large south-facing atrium.
+Through an integrated design process, we arrived at a narrow floor plate to optimize daylight in all work spaces, creating a healthy and dynamic workplace and offering a beautiful gathering area in the large south-facing atrium.
 Sustainable design features include a reduction in energy and water consumption through high-efficiency fixtures.
 Usually, industrial builds tend not to be pedestrian-friendly, but the Water Centre is the exception.
 Celebrated within its community, the bold, vibrant form of the multi-award winning Centre can be seen from Calgary’s downtown core.
 The site is landscaped to be harmonious with the curving lines of the Water Centre, offering plenty of green space and a large garden of native plants, which is an amenity for both the city workers and the residents of nearby neighbourhoods.

 - Masonry Contractors Association of Alberta, Design Award, 2011

 - Canadian Institute of Steel Construction, Award of Merit, 2010

 - Canada Green Building Council, LEED® Gold, 2009

 - Chicago Athenaeum: Museum Of Architecture And Design & The European Centre For Architecture Art Design And Urban Studies, Green Good Design Award : Winner Architectural Category, 2009